For your bodybuilding needs or any kind of muscle-building activity, protein powders are a necessary supplement.

 Whey protein

 Whey is a liquid that remains in the process of cheese production.
 Milk is heated and added a thickening substance.
 After the milk starts to thicken, there remains a watery substance – whey.
-Protein manufacturers filter it, dry it with hot and cold air in order to obtain a dry substance from it.
+Protein manufacturers filter it and dry it with hot and cold air to obtain a dry substance from it.

 - This dry substance is protein concentrate.
 It contains about 80% pure whey protein and the rest is carbs (milk sugar) and fats.